Freedom89/yxkd/_posts/gatech/ga_notes/2024-08-11-gt-ga-notes-dc.md

 \end{aligned}
 $$

-For case 3, the work is dominated by the cost of dividing/combining the problem.
-An example of this is binary search.
+For case 3, the work is dominated by the cost of recursive subproblems dominates the overall complexity

 ### Fast Integer multiplication